rigogomes123/Unit-_15_web_developmentt/README.md

 TC04:

+Description:

-Descriotion: To click on the 2 options on the job role page:
+Description: To click on the 2 options on the job role page.

+Expected result: Both of the options are viible and fully function.

+Actual result:  Both of the options are viible and fully function.

+TC05:

+Description: Submit application from with valid input.

+Excpected result: Application form is sent, alongside a "your application has been sent" message.

+Actual result:  "This page isn't working" message is shown.

+TC06:

+Description: User if able to fill the specification below the "Apply Now" section.

-Expected result:
+Expected result: The user is able to fill in the specification.

+Actual result: The user is able to fill in the information.

+TC07: